SirvanD/Project_UAP_Watch/README.md

-- Utilising HTML, CSS, PostgreSQL and multiple Ruby gems/frameworks and APIs, users can signup/login/authenticate/share/edit/delete/like/dislike space images.
+- Utilising Ruby, HTML, CSS, PostgreSQL and multiple Ruby gems/frameworks and APIs, users can signup/login/authenticate/share/edit/delete/like/unlike space images.
 - Inspired by Twitter theme, Space Watch lets users to like or unlike posts and then an option to see the most liked posts in descending order.
-- Ruby Gems used: Sinatra,PG,BCrypt,nasa_api
+- Ruby Gems used: Sinatra,PG,BCrypt,nasa_api(APOD)
 - Cloudinary API has been used for uploading local imgase.
 API Keys has been kep as an enviromental variable for security.
 - BCrypt API has been used to generate and digest users password and authenticate users upon login.
 - NASA_APOD image of the day API has been used as a widget.